 *2 A field network communications protocol for control applications that is advocated by the HART Communication Foundation

 PRM is a software package that centrally manages large amounts of status and maintenance information from plant monitoring and control devices and manufacturing equipment.
 With PRM, users can monitor the status of their devices and perform online diagnosis via a network.
 In addition, PRM centrally manages maintenance information, including device ledgers, in a database, and supplies maintenance information for plant field devices and equipment to maintenance personnel.

 Industries such as oil and gas, petrochemicals, chemicals, iron and steel, pulp and paper, electric power, and wastewater treatment

 Plant field device maintenance, plant operation

 Yokogawa's global network of 92 companies spans 59 countries.
 Founded in 1915, the US$3.7 billion company engages in cutting-edge research and innovation.
 Yokogawa is active in the industrial automation and control (IA), test and measurement, and aviation and other businesses segments.
 The IA segment plays a vital role in a wide range of industries including oil, chemicals, natural gas, power, iron and steel, pulp and paper, pharmaceuticals, and food.
 For more information about Yokogawa, please visit www.yokogawa.com.

 Have the facility managed properly for high-reliable and stable plant operation?
 PRM contributes to improving the quality of maintenance plans and optimizing maintenance costs throughout the plant life cycle.

-Yokogawa's solution based-software provides more stable, optimized, and efficient plant operations in association with the DCS operations.
+Yokogawa's solution based software provides more stable, optimized, and efficient plant operations in association with the Distributed Control System (DCS) operations.